MSD of Lawrence Township COVID-19 Protocols 2020-2021

 Sick Day Guidelines and returning to school after COVID-19 symptoms.

-Click here to access a pdf version of the COVID-19 School Attendance Quick Reference Guide.
+Click here to access a pdf version of the COVID-19 School Attendance Quick Reference Guide for students.
 9/17/20

-Click here to access a pdf version of the COVID-19 School Attendance Quick Reference Guide.
+Click here to access a pdf version of the COVID-19 School Attendance Quick Reference Guide for students.
 9/29/20 - Spanish

 Please note, per the Indiana Department of Health, an individual is considered a close contact if any of the following this true: